9 Aerospace Structures

 The semi-monocoque airframe design is reinforced internally by longerons and stringers to give the structure much stiffness and strength.

-Smaller stringers are also used in a semi-monocoque structure, which gives some additional rigidity.
+Smaller stringers are also used in a semi-monocoque structure, giving it additional rigidity.
 They are attached under the skin to form its shape and further prevent it from buckling.
 The stringers and longerons work primarily in tension and compression from various loads applied to the fuselage.
 These components are all connected using rivets and perhaps other fasteners such as bolts, which in totality form a very strong and rigid structure.

 How to drive a rivet!

 The most common fastener on an aircraft structure is a solid rivet.
-The concept of driving a rivet is relatively simple.
+The principle of driving a rivet is relatively simple.

 • Drill several matching holes in the two pieces to be joined.